We’ve compiled the most common fees so you know exactly what to expect when starting your Idaho LLC.

 The Idaho LLC cost is $101 online and $120 by mail.
 But be aware that the average cost to start a business in Idaho may be a little higher because your type of business or particular needs might incur additional fees.

 The first step to officially forming your Idaho limited liability company (LLC) is to submit your Certificate of Organization to the Secretary of State.
 There are several things you will need to have figured out before you can submit this document and the one-time filing fee.
-We can help you start your Idaho limited liability company for $49 with our Idaho LLC Formation Service.
+We can help you start your Idaho limited liability company for $0 plus state fees with our Idaho LLC Formation Service.